python-telegram-bot/python-telegram-bot/docs/source/examples.customwebhookbot.rst

 =======================

 This example is available for different web frameworks.
-Please select the framework you would like to use.
+You can select your preferred framework by opening one of the tabs above the code example.

 .. tab:: ``starlette``